Dhayananth1511/AI-Powered-Parametric-Income-Protection-for-Food-Delivery-Workers/README.md

 # GigShield 🛡️
 ### AI-Powered Parametric Income Protection for Food Delivery Workers

-> *"A delivery worker is stuck during a Chennai thunderstorm.
-They didn't file a claim.
-They didn't call anyone.
-Their phone just buzzed — ₹400 credited.
-GigShield works so they don't have to."*
+> *"Ravi is stuck at home during a Chennai thunderstorm.
+He didn't file a claim.
+He didn't call anyone.
+His phone just buzzed — ₹400 credited.
+GigShield works so he doesn't have to."*

 ---